JDCurry/fema-disaster-prediction/README.md

 ## Future Updates/Improvements
 Current Prediction Models and Data Sources
-Prediction Models:

 Disaster Type Prediction:
 Uses a Random Forest Classifier to predict the type of disaster.
 Implementation: src/predictor.py

 Disaster Duration Prediction:
 Uses a Random Forest Regressor to predict the duration of a disaster.
 Implementation: src/predictor.py

 Future Event Prediction:
 Predicts likely disasters for the next X days using historical data.
 Implementation: src/predictor.py